California Secure Choice Retirement Savings Program: What Small Businesses Need to Know

 - The program is designed to be self-sustaining, so there will be no taxpayer funding and no employer or state liability for the program.

-How will the Small Business Retirement Marketplace impact employers?
+How will the Secure Choice Program impact employers?

 - Employers will not contribute to funds, manage funds or have any responsibility for financial advice.
 Employers must give employees the option to opt out of the program and use their existing payroll system to send employees’ contributions to the fund each month.